aziflaj/aziflaj.github.io/src/data/blog/2025-09-24-notes-quotas-and-limits.md

 of their quota, and they start a workflow that happens to run for 10 minutes.
 There are two possible outcomes:

 - **Stop the workflow after 5 minutes**.
-You get what you paid for, there's no free lunch.
-This is not impossible to implement, since I already have the infrastructure at place to stop workflows at any time, but imagine being the user.
-You have a production bug, you just pushed your fix, using Runbook to handle Continuous Integration and Deployment, 5 minutes later you get a **BIG NO-NO** from yours truly.
+You get what you paid for; there's no free lunch.
+This is not impossible to implement, since I already have the infrastructure in place to stop workflows at any time, but imagine being the user.
+You have a production bug, you just pushed your fix, using Runbook to handle Continuous Integration and Deployment, and 5 minutes later you get a **BIG NO-NO** from yours truly.

 - **Let the workflow finish**, and the user owes me 5 minutes of runtime.
-These can be deducted from the next payment, e.g. instead of starting the next month with 2000 run minutes, they start with 1995 minutes.
+These can be deducted from the next payment, e.g., instead of starting the next month with 2000 run minutes, they start with 1995 minutes.
-Easy to implement, helpful for the user since they get their workflow to finish as expected.
+Easy to implement, helpful for the user since they get their workflow finished as expected.

 I obviously decided to go with the latter, after a [LinkedIn vote](https://www.linkedin.com/feed/update/urn:li:activity:7375901984702259200/).